Dharma Initiative: Station 4: The Flame

 The Flame is the Dharma Initiative's communication station.
 It uses sonar and satellite technologies to communicate with the outside world and other stations on the Island, and can also be used to order food deliveries.
-Unlike the other stations, the Flame is not an underground bunker, but rather a wood-frame bungalow with a large satellite dish on the roof.
+Unlike some of the other stations (the Swan, the Pearl and the Orchid), the Flame is not an underground bunker, but rather a wood-frame bungalow with a large satellite dish on the roof.
 Inside the station is a living area, a kitchen, and a computer room.
-Below the building is a large basement containing supplies, including a library of Dharma Initiative operations manuals.
-The facility also boasts several gardens, as well as chickens, cows, and goats roaming the area.
+Below the building is a large basement containing supplies, including a library of operation manuals.
+The facility also boasts several gardens, as well as chickens, cows, and goats.

 On the day Oceanic Flight 815 crashes on the Island, Mikhail Bakunin (Andrew Divoff) uses the station to access news feeds to gather information about the survivors.
-At Ben's request he alters one of the feeds to allow Juliet to see her sister and nephew alive and well off the Island.
+At Ben's request he alters one of the feeds to allow Juliet to see her sister and nephew alive off the Island.
 At some point after this, communication off the Island is no longer possible, as the Looking Glass is blocking all signals.
 In "Enter 77", Kate Austen (Evangeline Lilly), Sayid Jarrah (Naveen Andrews), and Locke discover the station.
-Locke uses the computer to send a message saying the Hostiles have invaded the station, and by doing so he unintentionally destroys it by causing the C4 lining the basement to go off.
-As shown in "LaFleur", Radzinsky was stationed at the Flame in 1977, where he designed the model for the future Swan Station.
+Locke uses the computer to send a message saying the Hostiles have invaded the station, and by doing so he unintentionally destroys it by causing the C4 in the basement to explode.
+As shown in "LaFleur", Radzinsky was stationed at the Flame in 1977, where he designed the model for the future Swan station.